openmeeg/openmeeg/data/README.rst

 1. A header section:
 --------------------
 |# Domain Description 1.1                             ||

-which shows a version >= 1.1 since non-nested geometries
+which shows a version 1.1 since non-nested geometries.

 2. A (optional) MeshFile section:
 ---------------------------------
 |MeshFile Head.vtp                                    ||

 It tells which file contains the geometry.